Terrex ICV: Design

 As with a number of other recent wheeled armoured vehicles, the Terrex is of modular design with various levels of armour protection and weapon systems being marketed up to a gross vehicle weight of 24,000 kg.
-Despite its size, the Terrex is air-portable by C-130s or other similar cargo aircraft.
+Despite its size, the Terrex is air-portable by C-130 or other similar cargo aircraft.

 The Terrex's layout is conventional: the driver sits front left and the power pack is to the right.
 This leaves the rest of the vehicle clear for the troop compartment, which is provided with a power-operated ramp and roof hatches.

 Various weapon systems can be fitted on the roof, including a remote weapon station armed with a 40mm automatic grenade launcher and a 7.62mm coaxial machine gun or a complete stabilized turret armed with a 25mm M242 Bushmaster cannon and 7.62mm coaxial machine gun.
 Additional 7.62mm machine guns can be mounted over the rear troop compartment.
-In addition, the vehicle can be configured to carry varying combat payloads, from turret-based weapon stations (including 105 mm tank guns) to rocket launchers.
+In addition, the vehicle can be configured to carry varying combat payloads, from turret-based weapon stations (including 105 mm tank guns) to rocket launchers, with a reduced number of personnel carried.
 The modular top deck allows for quick configuration changes to be carried out.

-The Terrex AV-81 uses a patented independent double wishbone suspension, which greatly improves ground mobility and ride comfort over rough terrain.
+The Terrex uses a patented independent double wishbone suspension, which greatly improves ground mobility and ride comfort over rough terrain.
 The use of automatic traction control and the capacity for large footprint off-road tires enables it to travel at unprecedented speeds in soft ground conditions.

+The Terrex is designed with a modular protection system with all-round protection against 7.62 mm NATO rounds and artillery shell splinters, front arc withstands 12.7 mm armor piercing-rounds at the most basic armor package.
+Ceramic-composite armor package are available for a higher level of protection.
+Maximum level of all-round protection is against 14.5 mm armor-piercing rounds.

-The vehicle has a double hull with an external V-hull that improves mine blast survivability.
+The vehicle has a double hull with an external V-hull that improves mine blast survivability and can withstand up to 12 kg TNT explosion under the hull with the vehicle still able to move.
 Add-on armour provides further protection for troops.
 It is also capable of providing full NBC (nuclear, biological, chemical) protection in extreme operational conditions.

 The standard equipment includes a powered steering on four wheels at the front, a central tyre-pressure inflation system, an anti-lock braking system and an NBC defensive/protective system but there are also many other options for fitted equipment and vehicle gear available.

 In its baseline configuration, the AV-81 Terrex is fully amphibious: two water jets mounted on either side at the back of the hull propel the vehicle through water at 10 km/h.